babelouest/glewlwyd/docs/INSTALL.md

 To install Glewlwyd behind a reverse proxy, you must check the following rules:
 - Forward HTTP methods `GET`, `POST`, `PUT`, `DELETE` and `OPTION`
-- Forward the entire URL, including query parameters (I'm watching you Nginx!)
+- Forward the entire URL, including query parameters (I'm watching you NGINX!)
 - Forward the session cookies *-and optionally the registration cookies-*, cookies default keys are `GLEWLWYD2_SESSION_ID` for session cookie and `G_REGISTER_SESSION` for registration cookie
 - Forward HTTP headers, including `Authorization`